PhilMele/M4Project/README.md

 These rates are created and edited by the parking manager.

 ### 3.9 Create Parking Rates <a name="create-parking-rates"></a>

+Creating parking rates is enabled by `add_rate()`.

+Using `RateForm`,(defined in: `parking_management/forms.py`) , it creates a rate object.

+The form contains validators ensuring:
+* all fields are populated
+* rate value is above 0.

+**Note for future development:** It would make sense to allow for the rate to be equal to 0, as some parkings offer free stay during an initial hour range.
+The current code will need to be modified.
+Currently, without this validator, stripe will not consider a fee of "0" value as payment.
+This is probably an easy fix.

+The template also contain some javascript, providing a tutorial on how the hourly rate works.

+This logic is further explained in <a name="check-out"> Check-Out Parking </a>

 ### 3.10 Read, Edit & Delete Parking Rates <a name="read-edit-delete-parking-rates"></a>
 ### 3.11 Check-In Parking : Geolocation <a name="check-in"></a>
 ### 3.12 Check-Out Parking <a name="check-out"></a>